-After reviewing all feedback submitted by the parties to the preliminary investigative report(s), the investigator(s) will incorporate all relevant feedback into a final investigative report and provide a copy of the final investigative report to the Office of Equity.
-The Office of Equity will review the final investigative report and will reach a determination regarding whether the facts that are supported by a preponderance of the evidence constitute one or more violations of the Policy on Institutional Equity orother identified policies at issue as alleged in the complaint.
+After reviewing all feedback submitted by the parties to the preliminary investigative report(s), the investigator(s) will incorporate all relevant feedback into a final investigative report and provide a copy of the final investigative report to the Office of Office of Civil Rights and Title IX Compliance.
+The Office of Civil Rights and Title IX Compliance will review the final investigative report and will reach a determination regarding whether the facts that are supported by a preponderance of the evidence constitute one or more violations of the Policy on Institutional Equity orother identified policies at issue as alleged in the complaint.